Galva101/Sudoku-Solver/README.md

 # Sudoku-Solver

-This program is designed to solve a given sudoku using recursive calls, that implement backtracking.
+This program is designed to solve a given sudoku using recursive calls that implement backtracking.